ToyotaResearchInstitute/idto/README.md

 # Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control

+## Installation

+Follow the standard instructions for installing [Drake](https://drake.mit.edu) from source.

 ## Running the Examples

 Once you're in the directory where this repository was cloned, just run